-I’ll make an exception with you, and I’ll give you some handy advice: try not to give it to anybody unless it is strictly necessary (more on this later).
+I’ll make an exception this time, and I’ll give you some handy advice: try not to give it to anybody unless it is strictly necessary (more on this later).
 You will be better for it.

 Some personal context

 I’ve never liked giving advice.
-Initially, it wasn’t because I had thought hard about it and thought it was better that way.
+Initially, it wasn’t because I had thought hard about it and decided it was better that way.
 That came later.
-It probably had something to do with my personality and traits that can only be defined as defects.
+It probably had something to do with my personality.

 I am a hidden perfectionist who hates making mistakes and has traditionally equated error to failure.
 I know errors are not failures and are indeed the best way to learn; my mind knows it, I know it, but I still hate making mistakes.
-I think it has to do with me not wanting to show my vulnerability and wanting to be seen as infallible.
+I think it has to do with me not wanting to show my vulnerability.

 I think that’s the reason why I never liked giving advice.
 What if I was wrong and my friend or colleague messed it up because of what I told them to do?
-The consequences were unthinkable and terrible, so I’ve naturally always preferred to ask them questions, explore different ways, but never tell them what to do.
+The consequences were terrible, so I’ve naturally always preferred to ask them questions, and explore different ways but never tell them what to do.
 It was mainly cowardice and not wanting to be proven wrong, nothing else, but it seemed to work.
-People kept coming to ask for more.
+People kept coming to ask me for more.

 However, the reason a coach doesn’t give advice is very different from the one I had.
 They don’t want to advise for a simple reason: it is much better for the coachee.
 It empowers them, allows them to find their own answers, and to learn and grow.

-I learned since then that this applies not only to coaching but to most aspects in life.
+I learned since then that this applies not only to coaching but to most aspects of life.